-- English-language courses

 - After-school programs

 - Job training

 - Homebuyer downpayment assistance

 - Housing counseling

 - Recreation programs

 The demand for these types of services far outweighs their availability and the community's ability to fund the services.
+That being said, we appreciate the organizations in our community that work to provide these services to the best of their ability.